Technology/Internet Ethics & Acceptable Use Policy

 Collegewide Social Media

-These guidelines also apply to employees while using personal social media accounts outside of regular work hours, insofar as the use of social media may affect an individual's responsibility as a member of the Eastern Florida State College community.
+Sections of these guidelines pertaining to the permissible use of social media and permissible use of graphics, including EFSC logos and other branding, also apply to employees while using personal social media accounts outside of regular work hours, insofar as the use of social media may affect an individual's responsibility as a member of the Eastern Florida State College community.
 Violations may result in disciplinary or legal actions by the College.